To find out more about joining Troop 451, attend a

 You should definitely plan to go to summer camp,

-badges and learn many of the skills you will need for
+merit badges and learn many of the skills you will

-the next year in Scouting, and because it is FUN.
+need for the next year in Scouting, and because it is

-other activities are available, and make summer camp one
+many other activities are available, and make summer

-of the highlights of the year.
-Photos of Summer
+camp one of the highlights of the year.
+Photos

-Camp from the past few years at Raven Knob, along with
+of Summer Camp from the past few years at Raven Knob,

 At Scout meetings, you will learn what to bring on

-duffel bag or even a small suitcase.
-Later, you will
+gear in a duffel bag or even a small suitcase.
+Later,

-want a backpack and other special camping equipment.
+you will want a backpack and other special camping

-been in the troop a while and learn from the older boys
+you've been in the troop a while and learn from the

-what is the most useful equipment.
-Backpacks, for
+older boys what is the most useful equipment.

-example, can be borrowed while you find what is right
+Backpacks, for example, can be borrowed while you find

-is rated for cold weather before you go camping in the
+that is rated for cold weather before you go camping

-fall, and you should talk over this purchase with the
+in the fall, and you should talk over this purchase

 required.
 However, we camp year-round.
 A